humio/cloudwatch2humio/CONTRIBUTING.md

     aws s3api create-bucket --bucket YOUR-HUMIO-BUCKET --create-bucket-configuration LocationConstraint=YOUR-REGION
     ```

     - The name of the AWS S3 bucket must be the same as the one specified in the CloudFormation file.
+The default name is `humio-public-YOUR-REGION`.

 4. Upload the zip file to the AWS S3 bucket:

     ```
-    aws s3 cp target/YOUR-ZIP-NAME.zip s3://YOUR-HUMIO-BUCKET/
+    aws s3 cp target/v0.0.0_YOUR-ZIP-FILE.zip s3://YOUR-HUMIO-BUCKET/
     ```

 5. Create a *parameters.json* file in the project root folder, and specify the CloudFormation parameters, for example: